 Purpose of the Special Interest Group

-An Organization is a reflection of its Founder (leader).
+An Organisation is a reflection of its Founder (leader).
 Thus, any situation existing in the organisation is direct outcome of thoughts, actions and intent of the leader.

 Organisations, irrespective of their size or industry, are facing challenges to achieve one or combination of following goals:

 - Enhanced productivity of team members and organisation.